CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 Misc.EntireAgreement.Ti=Entire Agreement

-Misc.EntireAgreement.sec=This Agreement is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
-In this Agreement, headings are for convenience only and “including” and similar terms are to be construed without limitation.
-Excluding Orders, terms in business forms, purchase orders or quotes used by either party will not amend or modify this Agreement; any such documents are for administrative purposes only.
-This Agreement may be executed in counterparts (including electronic copies and PDFs), each of which is deemed an original and which together form one and the same agreement.
+Misc.EntireAgreement.sec=This {_Agreement} is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
+In this {_Agreement}, headings are for convenience only and “including” and similar terms are to be construed without limitation.
+Excluding Orders, terms in business forms, purchase orders or quotes used by either party will not amend or modify this {_Agreement}; any such documents are for administrative purposes only.
+This {_Agreement} may be executed in counterparts (including electronic copies and PDFs), each of which is deemed an original and which together form one and the same agreement.

 Misc.EntireAgreement.=[G/Z/Base]

 Misc.DocumentHierarchy.Ti=Order of Precedence

 Misc.DocumentHierarchy.sec=First any {_Additional_Terms} and then {_Attachment}s will control in any conflict with these {_Bonterms_Cloud_Terms}.
-An Order may not modify any other part of the Agreement unless the Order specifically identifies the provisions that it supersedes.
+An Order may not modify any other part of the {_Agreement} unless the Order specifically identifies the provisions that it supersedes.

 Misc.DocumentHierarchy.=[G/Z/Base]

 Misc.Amend.Ti=Amendments

-Misc.Amend.sec=Any amendments to this Agreement must be in writing and signed by each party’s authorized representatives.
+Misc.Amend.sec=Any amendments to this {_Agreement} must be in writing and signed by each party’s authorized representatives.

 Misc.Amend.=[G/Z/Base]